jingboUnicom/test/content/collections/pages/about-us.md

     image_2:
       - content/austin-distel-jpHw8ndwJ_Q-unsplash.jpg
   -
-    title: 'Technology Based Investment Approach'
+    title: 'Technology Based'
-    content: 'We provide robust IT solution to maintain infrastructures necessary to support our subscription strategy, including simple digital payment processing, accessing the candidates profile for selection and advertising vacancies etc.'
+    content: 'We provide a robust IT solution to maintain infrastructures necessary to support our subscription strategy, including simple digital payment processing, accessing the candidates profile for selection and advertising vacancies.'
     type: new_set
     enabled: true
     image_1: